mrinal-r/Experiments/README.md

 # Experiments
-Playing around with deep learning models
+This repository is created to host deep learning models

+Author: Mrinal Rawool